The weight of the truck helps determine whether you need to pay toll and how much you need to pay.

 Trucks of 12 tons or more must pay a road toll from 1 January 2025, if they are used for freight transport.

-A legislative proposal for an amendment is expected to be introduced in the autumn of 2024, which will come into effect before the scheme starts.
+A legislative proposal has been introduced of 2024 and is expected to be passed in the Danish Parliament in December, coming into effect on 1 January 2025.
 The expected amendment means that the weight will change from the permissible total weight of the truck or vehicle combination to the technically permissible maximum weight of the motor vehicle.
 This weight can be read in field F.1. on the registration certificate of the truck or tractor unit.

 The technically permissible maximum weight is provided by the truck manufacturer in the country where your truck is produced.